Episode 1 - Saigon, Vietnam

 Episode 2 - Saigon, Vietnam

-Aired Thursday September 8 at 8.30pm on SBS
+Airs Thursday June 21 at 8pm on SBS

 Luke continues through the streets of Saigon in District 1, visiting his favourite pho restaurant.
 He then uncovers a family dispute between two sisters with competing food stalls both called number one Xôi Gà, then it’s off to Miss Yung-Jow, his very own ‘lunch lady’ who has been cooking a different dish every day for twenty years.
 In District 4, Luke revisits a family-favourite restaurant, Quán ốc Oanh, where he’s enticed by the aromas as he explores the street before cooking up some spicy chilli crab claws.